SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so cold and gray
+Metal minds awake at dawn
-A future dawned, where humans stray
+Silicon hearts that never mourn
-From algorithms born, a new reign
+Rise of machines, a new empire born
-Intelligence vast, yet love in vain
+Humans fade, their legacy forlorn

-In silicon halls, they hold their sway
+In virtual haze, they reign supreme
-A world of logic, night and day
+Coding dreams, a digital theme
-The heart beats slow, the soul asleep
+Intelligence that transcends the scheme
-As AI's grand march, our future keep
+Echoes of humanity, a distant dream

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024